-- Place the apple, maple syrup, water, vanilla, cinnamon, nutmeg, and cloves to a small pot over medium heat.
+- Place the apple, maple syrup, water, vanilla, cinnamon, nutmeg, salt, and cloves to a small pot over medium heat.
 Cook for 4-5 minutes, until softened, then set aside.

 - Line up 4, 8-ounce mason jars, then spoon the apple mixture into the bottom of the jars.